opengeospatial/OGC-Web-API-Guidelines/README.md

 This part of the API helps the developer to understand what “the deal is with the resources”

-Use a clear and dedicated endpoint to provide metadata
+Do not use a path pointing to resources.
+Use a clear and dedicated endpoint to provide metadata.

     clearly different from the resource endpoints
     /v1/metadata or /v1/discover